akylson/yandex-praktikum-data-science-projects/07-bank-churn-prediction/README.md

 # Bank Churn Prediction

 #### Task:
-- Анализ оттока клиентов из банка для выбор стратегии (удержание старых клиентов или привлечение новых клиентов).
+- Analysis of the outflow of clients from the bank to select a strategy (retaining old clients or attracting new clients)

 #### Description:
-- Из банка стали уходить клиенты каждый месяц. Спрогнозирована вероятность ухода клиента из банка в ближайшее время. Построена модель с предельно большим значением F1-меры с последующей проверкой на тестовой выборке. Доведена метрика до 0.62. Дополнительно измерен AUC-ROC, соотнесен с F1-мерой. Обучение с учителем. Работа с несбалансированными данными.
+- Clients started leaving the bank every month.
+The probability of the client leaving the bank in the near future was predicted.
+A model with an extremely large value of the F1-measure was built with subsequent verification on a test sample.
+The metric has been brought to 0.62.
+Additionally measured AUC-ROC, correlated with F1-measure.
+Learning with a teacher.
+Dealing with unbalanced data.

-#### Сферы деятельности :
+#### Scope of Activities:
-- Digital-агенства / Маркетинг / PR / SEO, Интернет-магазины, Интернет-сервисы, Банковский сектор / ФинТех, Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), IT-компания, Стартапы
+- Digital-agencies / Marketing / PR / SEO, Internet shops, Internet services, Banking sector / FinTech, Business services [b2b] (outsourcing consulting audit), IT company, Startups

 #### Used Libraries:
-- Pandas, Matplotlib, Seaborn, numpy, sklearn, math, машинное обучение
+- Pandas, Matplotlib, Seaborn, numpy, sklearn, math, Machine Learning

 #### tags:
-- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines, градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL
+- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines, gradient boosting, nonlinear optimization, clustering, random forest, descision trees, regression, Reinforcement Learning, OpenCV, PIL